pyenchant/pyenchant/website/content/contributing.rst

 To do that, we have a fork at ``https://github.com/pyenchant/enchant`` where we publish DLLs for the Enchant library as GitHub releases, and a ``bootstrap.py`` file that downloads them.

-Unfortunately, `AbiWord` switched from AppVeyor to GitHub Actions and our fork is still using AppVeyor, which means we are stuck with Enchant v2.2.7 for now ...

 Publishing to pypi.org
 +++++++++++++++++++++++

 Then you need to bump the version number in ``setup.cfg`` and publish a new release on Pypi.
-You can do it with `tbump <https://github.com/TankerHQ/tbump>`_, which will automate the process:
+You can do it with `tbump <https://github.com/your-tools/tbump>`_, which will automate the process:

 .. code-block:: console